Bromine vs Chlorine for Hot Tubs: Which Is Better?

 My hot tub has an ozone or UV system. which sanitizer?

 Either works as a supplement.
-Ozone and UV systems reduce sanitizer demand significantly but do not replace the need for a residual bromine or chlorine level in the water.
+Ozone and UV systems reduce sanitizer demand but don’t replace the need for a residual bromine or chlorine level in the water.
 Bromine is often preferred with these systems because its reactivation chemistry pairs well with ozone’s oxidizing action.